Learning Outcomes

 A tenant sublets part of the premises without landlord’s consent, breaching a qualified covenant.
 What can the landlord do?

-Answer: The landlord may serve a section 146 notice (if required), seek to forfeit the lease, or claim damages, depending on the lease terms and the seriousness of the breach.
+The landlord may serve a section 146 notice (if required), seek to forfeit the lease, or claim damages, depending on the lease terms and the seriousness of the breach.
+Relief from forfeiture may be available if the breach can be regularised and the tenant acts promptly.

 Practical Drafting Points